BA, Washington University in St. Louis

-Ms. Shaffer is an arts-minded, community engagement professional with 15+ years’ program management experience in nonprofit, education, and art arenas.
+Sonja is an arts-minded, community engagement professional with program management experience in nonprofit, education, and art arenas.
 Her experience includes membership recruitment, program development and facilitation, event management and leading teams of volunteers and professionals.
-She has a background in communications, relationship-building and creative problem-solving.
-She now serves with University Academy Foundation facilitating programs and career opportunities for UA alumni.
+She has a background in communications, relationship-building and creative problem solving.

 Byron White works on Strategic Partnerships at Google, and is based in the Bay Area of California.
 He has previously held Sales and Marketing positions at Google.